Ukrainians on Yak-52 shoot down Russian drones

 The Ukrainian military is on the hunt for Russian drones in a World War II-era Yak-52 propeller-driven airplane.

-The photos that appeared online show new painted marks on the side of the Yak-52 aircraft.
+Footage that has appeared online shows new trophy marks on the fuselage of the Yak-52.

 This shows the successful destruction of at least six Russian Orlan drones and two ZALA drones.